 - The student organization shall show initiative in effectively meeting its stated purpose and be lawful and peaceful in its activities.
-The Center for Multicultural and Student Activities Programs is available to assist in organizational development.
+The Center for Multicultural & Student Activities Programs is available to assist in organizational development.

 - The student organization shall be free from control by any other non-student individual or organization.
 Alumni and affiliate/associate members should not be granted voting privileges nor can they hold executive officer positions.
 To preserve the governing integrity of a student organization, these privileges can only be vested in currently enrolled students at Angelo State University.

-- Only organizations that are an official part of the University and receive direct funding by the University or organizations that are an extension of an academic department may use the name, logo, or symbols of the University as part of its name or in its publications with approval from the Director of Communications and Marketing.
+- Only organizations that are an official part of the University and receive direct funding by the University or organizations that are an extension of an academic department may use the name, logo, or symbols of the University as part of its name or in print, online, and on social media with approval from the Director of Communications and Marketing.
 Registered student organizations may use the complete statement “a registered student organization at Angelo State University.”
 Approval for the use of logos, symbols, and names protected by Angelo State University is handled through the oversight of the Office of Communications and Marketing.
 In addition, the organization shall not advertise or promote events or activities in a manner that suggests sponsorship by the University, unless specifically authorized to do so.

 - Solicitation is prohibited on campus by registered student organizations that may abridge any contractual agreements of Angelo State University.
-To avoid violations, registered student organizations should seek clarification on any solicitation initiatives or materials from the Center for Multicultural and Student Activities programs.
+To avoid violations, registered student organizations should seek clarification on any solicitation initiatives or materials from the Office of Special Events.
 Any student organization wishing to solicit on campus must follow the policies and procedures listed in the current Angelo State University Student Handbook.

 - All registered student organization resources must be used to advance and support the organization’s purpose, identified goals, and/or mission.

 - All registered student organizations must comply with University rules, standards, and policies.

 - Student organization registration does not imply University approval of either the organization or its functions or activities.